chedi97/delay-aware-V2X-communication/README.md

 ```
  Linux
- Patching your kernel to support IEEE802.11p (patch file is available in the resource file)
+ Patching your kernel to support IEEE802.11p (patch file is available in the resource directory)
  Having appropriate hardware supporting 5.9GHZ frequency
 ```
 ### Installing